Email is alive and doing well with more than 68% effectiveness over most other channels of marketing.

 If most of your emails are opened on Apple devices, use retina images.
 Double the normal dimension of images to around 1,100 pixels and save them at 5% quality.
 This shall reduce file size by 20% with no downsides.

 Make sure your images are sized correctly to avoid squishing or stretching.
-For fluid emails, make sure creating them in a way that they can scale up to 599 px.
+For fluid emails, make sure to create them in a way that they can scale up to 599 px.

 Use creative and colorful pixel art to showcase the alt tags.
 While you use the pixel art in the image do think about scaling them for smaller devices.